 The Company's revenue and operations are dependent upon the uninterrupted resumption of flights.
-However, due to the numerous measures initiated by Company and its existing liquidity position, the management has been able to mitigate the adverse impact of the COVID-19 outbreak on the Company, its financial position and operating results.
+However, due to the numerous measures initiated by Company and its existing liquidity position, the management has been able to mitigate the adverse impact of the COVID-19 outbreak on the Company, its financial position, and operating results.
 The Company's focus on preserving liquidity, restructuring its cost base, and protecting its balance sheet has positioned it well to prepare itself for ongoing disruption to travel demand and for the eventual recovery.

-The Company has actively responded to changes in market demand, timely adjusted its operation strategy, and vigorously reduced various costs during 2020.
+The Company has actively responded to changes in market demand, timely adjusted its operation strategy, and vigorously reduced various costs.
 In the coming periods, the Company will continue to focus on cash preservation and expects to reduce cash outflows.
 Besides reducing capital expenditure, the activated measures also included the deferral and suspension of activities that are not critical to business continuity and to meet customer and compliance commitments.
-Additionally, all non-essential spending has been temporarily halted, and existing contracts and payment terms with the majority of its vendors have been re-evaluated to further augment its strong liquidity position.
+Additionally, the preventive measures taken by the Company in April 2020 are still in effect that includes halting all the non-essential spending and reevaluating the existing contracts and payment terms with the majority of its vendors to further augment its strong liquidity position.